How to Clean Grout

 When your grout lines are beginning to lose their appeal and you've tried everything you can to clean them, or if your grout lines have begun to deteriorate beyond what grout cleaning can repair, it might be time to seek grout repair and tile and grout cleaning and sealing services to bring your tiles and grout back to life.
 When that time arrives, Sir Grout is your best choice for hard surface and grout restoration care.

 Whether you need a complete grout cleaning and grout sealing, or you need to have your grout completely restored, the experts at Sir Grout can handle the job for you.
 Our top of the line products and advanced techniques ensure we can clean your grout lines, repair your grout lines where needed, and then seal your grout to protect it from future damages.
-Our pH-neutral grout cleaner removes dirt and embedded grime.
-The new antimicrobial formula keeps surfaces sanitized for up to a week after application, reducing the risk of fungi and other bacteria that can cause health issues.
+Our pH-neutral grout cleaner removes dirt and embedded grime and helps inhibit the growth of fungi and other bacteria that can cause health issues.
 Using high-speed scrubbers and steam, our experts can remove any additional mold and mildew, bringing your surfaces back to life.
 We apply our proprietary sealant ColorSeal, which not only seals your grout, but evens out the color and gives your grout a uniform appearance over the entire surface.

 If you're looking for any type of hard surface restoration, call (866) 476-8863

 to contact your local Sir Grout.
 We can not only clean and restore any hard surface problem you have, we can show you how to clean grout and how to maintain your restoration in great condition for years to come.
 Sir Grout is the leader in hard surface restoration.
 We're ready to help you bring your hard surfaces back to life once again.